ShanghaitechGeekPie/oj-gitlab-middleware/README.md

 `gitlab_base_url`|A middleware visible url pointing towards the gitlab.|true `gitlab_domain`|The domain of ip of inbound gitlab webhook.|false `gitlab_webhook_token_salt`|A salt used to enhance security.
-A default value will be used if not provided|false
+A default value will be used if not provided|false `safe_network`|Under a safe network you may wish to disable some checks, which involves sha512 hashing that could be expensive if a huge additional data is passed in.
+Defaults to false|false

 A mysql DB needs to be set up too.
 The name should be `mysql` while the exact format is available [here](https://rocket.rs/v0.4/guide/state/#usage).